-- advanced awareness, integrated knowledge, and critical understanding with regard to metatheoretical and philosophical perspectives in Positive Psychology, the pertinent social, economic, political, historical issues and the wider context of positive psychology and positive social sciences. - critical awareness of current issues, debates, new insights, and cutting-edge issues within Positive Psychology. - the capacity to engage in informed argument and reasoning, contributing to scholarly debates around theories of knowledge and methods of knowledge production in Positive Psychology. - the capacity to discover knowledge and create coherent understanding through the retrieval, analysis, evaluation, organisation, synthesis, and dissemination of information. - the capacity for analysis and synthesis: evaluation of concepts at a meta-level, capability to identify assumptions, evaluation of statements with regard to evidence, detecting false logic or reasoning, identification of implicit values, appropriate generalization, meaningful integration of facts and inferences.
+- advanced awareness, integrated knowledge, and critical understanding regarding meta-theoretical and philosophical perspectives in Positive Psychology, the pertinent social, economic, political, historical issues and the wider context of positive psychology and positive social sciences. - critical awareness of current issues, debates, new insights, and cutting-edge issues within Positive Psychology. - the capacity to engage in informed argument and reasoning, contributing to scholarly debates around theories of knowledge and methods of knowledge production in Positive Psychology. - the capacity to discover knowledge and create coherent understanding through the retrieval, analysis, evaluation, organisation, synthesis, and dissemination of information. - the capacity for analysis and synthesis: evaluation of concepts at a meta-level, capability to identify assumptions, evaluation of statements regarding evidence, detecting false logic or reasoning, identification of implicit values, appropriate generalization, meaningful integration of facts and inferences.